“Homework is not an optional extra, but an essential part of a good education.”The White Paper, Excellence in Schools

 How can I access Home Learning?

-This year Home Learning will be set on Microsoft Teams and teachers will upload instructions and resources to this.
-Microsoft teams can be accessed through pupils Office365 school email address.
+This year Home Learning will now be set on the Student Portal and teachers will upload instructions and resources to this.
+The Student Portal can be accessed through pupils Office365 school email login using this link:

 Click on "Home Learning: Studying for Success" below which provides a detailed guide for logging onto MCAS and Student Portal to view Home Learning assignments: